KJoyner/opsworks_sidekiq/README.md

 [opsworks_sidekiq](https://github.com/drakerlabs/opsworks_sidekiq)
 ====================

+Do not use.
+Instead, see https://github.com/drakerlabs/opsworks_sidekiq.
+This is a WIP.

 This cookbook sets up an [AWS OpsWorks](http://aws.amazon.com/opsworks/) instance to run [sidekiq](http://sidekiq.org/) for a Rails application.

 Adapted from Joey Aghion's [opsworks_delayed_job](https://github.com/joeyAghion/opsworks_delayed_job).